1965 Trivia, History and Fun Facts

 Reading Unsafe at Any Speed by Ralph Nader

-1st appearances & 1965’s Most Popular Christmas gifts, toys and presents:
+1st Appearances & 1965’s Most Popular Christmas Gifts, Toys and Presents

 Operation, Moon McDare action figures, James Bond Aston Martin from Corgi, Aurora Models, Green Ghost Game, Bash!
 Game, Flea Circus, Super Ball (which could bounce at 92% of the prior bounce), Rock Em’ Sock Em’ Robots, Mystery Date

-Best Film Oscar Winner:
+Best Film Oscar Winner

 My Fair Lady (presented in 1965)

-Broadway Show:
+Broadway Show

-Man of La Mancha (Musical) Opened on November 22, 1965, and Closed: June 26, 1971
+Man of La Mancha (Musical) Opened on November 22, 1965, and closed on June 26, 1971

-Cactus Flower (Play) Opened on December 8, 1965, and Closed: November 23, 1968
+Cactus Flower (Play) Opened on December 8, 1965, and closed on November 23, 1968

-Popular and Notable Books From 1965:
+Popular and Best-selling Books From 1965

 The Ambassador by Morris West